Not All Heads Matter: A Head-Level KV Cache Compression Method with Integrated Retrieval and Reasoning: Method

 \paragraph{Head-level Allocation} Previous works on KV cache compression during the prefill phase~\citep{xiao2024efficient, li2024snapkvllmknowslooking, cai2024pyramidkvdynamickvcache, feng2024adakvoptimizingkvcache} are limited to layer-level allocation, using either uniform or dynamic budgets per layer, but treating all heads within a layer equally.
 While \citet{feng2024adakvoptimizingkvcache} incorporate head-level information, their approach still depends on layer-level allocation as a prerequisite.

 Building on the head-level importance distributions, we propose a comprehensive KV cache allocation strategy.
 Each head $h$ is initially assigned a fixed KV cache size $b$ with an associated importance score $S_h$.
 To allow dynamic allocation, we create a shared budget pool $B$ by extracting a portion of the budget from each head, leaving the remainder as the basic budget.
 This process is illustrated in the Head-Level Allocation section of Figure~\ref{fig:main}.
 The budget pool $B$ is then distributed among the heads in proportion to their importance scores $S_h$.
+The importance score distribution $\mS$ was L1-normalized to ensure that the sum of $S_h$ equals to 1.
 The final head-level KV cache allocation is as follows:

 where $b$ is the initial fix budget for each head, $\beta$ is a hyper-parameter to control the size of the dynamic budget pool, $L$ and $H$ is the numbers of layers and heads of current LLM respectively.